aserg-ufmg/RefDiff/README.md

 * Danilo Silva, Marco Tulio Valente.
 [RefDiff: Detecting Refactorings in Version Histories](http://www.dcc.ufmg.br/~mtov/pub/2017-msr.pdf).
 In 14th International Conference on Mining Software Repositories (MSR), 2017.

+The data used in the evaluation is available in [this spreadsheet](refdiff-evaluation/data/evaluation-oracle.xlsx).

 Learn more about our research group at http://aserg.labsoft.dcc.ufmg.br/